 - Stop - the final distance;

-- Pitch /Row spacing/Shading limit angle step - this value will be used between the start ant stop inputs to provide the correct distance to achieve your proffered capacity.
+- Pitch /Row spacing/Shading limit angle step - this value will be used between the start ant stop inputs to provide the correct distance to achieve your preffered capacity.

-🛈 Pitch /Row spacing/Shading limit angle step - the smaller the step, more iterations will be done and it will take more time.
+🛈 Pitch /Row spacing/Shading limit angle step - the smaller the step the more iterations will be done and will take more time.

-As mentioned before, the Area capacity iteration tool locks PV area generation and alignment choices.
-This is great for instance when you have 30 PV areas and you're doing comparison options of different modules or framing.
+As mentioned before, the Area capacity iteration tool locks the selected PV areas along with the alignment.
+This can be utilized when you have 30 PV areas and you're doing comparison options of different modules or framing.
 Because you don't have to re-select all of the areas as you would using the simple generations.

 Activating the generation function

-This means that at any point you can go to the Frame & park settings to change your framing and just hit iterate again to rerun the iterations with the same areas but with different framing.
+In order to enable this feature simple enter the spacing step as 0.
+At any point you can go to the Frame & park settings to change your framing and just hit iterate again to rerun the iterations (in this case just generations) with the same areas but with different framing.